dw-data/oscars-best-directing/README.md

 [](link)

 New year, same names.
-Ever had the feeling that it is always the same people when it comes to nominated directors for the Academy Award?
-The analyis shows that this is exactly the case.
+Did you ever have the feeling that it is always the same people when it comes to nominated directors for the Academy Award?
+Our analyis shows that this is exactly the case.
+A small group of directors receive a big portion of the nominations.

 # Data